HomeBlogOPEX Week Options Data: What to Measure Before Trading

 -H "Authorization: Bearer YOUR_API_KEY"

-OPEX-week workflows belong between utility SEO and real data products.
-Start from options expiration data, then add open interest, Greeks, quotes, and trades.
+OPEX-week workflows sit between calendar planning and market-data validation.
+Start from options expiration data, then add open interest and Greeks, quotes, and trades.

 The calendar tells you when to look.
 The option data tells you whether anything is worth trading.